How to Cap Water Pipes With Push-to-Connect Fittings

 Turn the water back on and check the cap connections for leaks.

-Push-on fittings can be temporary or permanent.
-Most include a release feature that allows you to remove the fitting with a special tool, usually a simple plastic device that you push against the fitting to depress a release collar, allowing you to slip off the fitting.
+Push-to-connect fittings can be temporary or permanent.
+Most include a release feature that allows you to remove the fitting with a special tool, which is usually a simple plastic device that you push against the fitting to depress a release collar and slip off the fitting.
 Always use the manufacturer's tool to remove the fittings.